ImtiazVision/Java/Notes.md

   }

 ```
+**Benefits of Method Overloading** : The code gets simpler and cleaner as a result of method overloading.
+We don't need to keep track of many techniques.
+Method overloading is critical in the implementation of polymorphism.

   ### Method return values :

 The type of value returned by a method must be specified in the method declaration.
 The type of the return value is indicated by the final word before the method name in the method declaration.
 As we can see, square returns a double, whereas isEven produces a boolean.
 Even if the method has no return value, the return type must be stated.